 Patricia Torres Cronenberger, Mayor 1997-1999

 Patricia (Pat) Torres Cronenberger was elected to her first term on the Littleton City Council in 1987 and served almost four terms; she came from a background of historic preservation and community service.
 Pat majored in art history at Dickinson College, Carlisle, Pennsylvania then wrote for Historic Denver News in 1976.
 She followed that with a position as staff assistant with the office of U.S. Representative Tim Wirth.
 In 1978, she moved to the Department of the Interior as an historian and budget analyst.
 There she met Rick Cronenberger, historical architect for the National Park Service.
-They married in 1982; the couple has one son, Andrew who is married to Brianna, and lives on South Lakeview Street.
+They married in 1982; the couple has one son, Andrew.
 Continuing her studies in historic preservation, Pat obtained her Masters of Arts from George Washington University in 1981.

 In 1983 she became marketing director for the project managers for Denver’s Tabor Center.
 She followed that with a position with Hoover Berg Desmond Architects.

 She has served on the Riverfront Authority Board, four years with the Littleton Historical Museum Board, and chaired the South Platte Park Open Space Task Force.
 She has worked as a stage manager for the Friends of the Littleton Library and Museum’s "Fiasco", and served two years on publicity for Western Welcome Week.
 She was selected to participate in Littleton's Centennial Chamber Leadership Program (now the South Metro Denver Chamber of Commerce).